Phil Tufnell: Television

 Tufnell retired from professional cricket before the 2003 season in order to participate in the second series of the reality television show I'm a Celebrity...
 Get Me Out of Here! which he won.
 Prior to this, he had appeared on Lily Savage's Blankety Blank.
 He was a team captain on sports quiz show They Think It's All Over until 2005.
 In 2004, he made two guest appearances on British soap opera Family Affairs and co-presented the ITV game show Simply the Best with Kirsty Gallacher.

 Tufnell was a team captain on the BBC One panel show A Question of Sport.
 He also made regular appearances as a reporter on the BBC One magazine show The One Show.

 On 12 April 2008, Tufnell and his wife Dawn appeared on the ITV game show All Star Mr & Mrs. On 4 October and 1 November 2008, Tufnell appeared on the game show Hole in the Wall.
 In 2009, he competed in the seventh series of the BBC's Strictly Come Dancing, partnering professional dancer Katya Virshilas.
 The couple were eliminated in the ninth week.
-On 7 October 2011, he appeared on the BBC One panel show Would I Lie To You?, where he claimed to have recurring dreams in which he is a potato, being chased by a pitchfork.
+On 7 October 2011, he appeared on the BBC One panel show Would I Lie To You?.
 On 19 November 2011, he appeared on a celebrity edition of ITV quiz show The Chase.

 In 2012, he co-presented The Flowerpot Gang with Anneka Rice and Joe Swift.
-During the week of 12 to 16 May 2014, he appeared on the daytime Channel 4 game show Draw It!
+During the week of 12 to 16 May 2014, Tufnell appeared on the daytime Channel 4 game show Draw It!

 On 1 February 2015, he competed in Get Your Act Together on ITV and The Jump on Channel 4.
 In December 2018, he joined Australia's Seven Network as a guest commentator for their coverage of the BBL and Sri Lankan Test matches.

-In 2023, he appeared in I'm a Celebrity...
+In 2023, Tufnell appeared in the all star series I'm a Celebrity...
 South Africa.

 Personal life

-Tufnell is married to Dawn Brown, having had two previous marriages.
+Tufnell has been married to his third wife Dawn Brown since 2005.
 He has two daughters, one with former girlfriend Jane McElvoy and one with his second wife Lisa Bar.
-Tufnell's personal life hit the headlines in 1994 when he was fined £800 after admitting assaulting McElvoy, after she ended their relationship.
+In 1994 he was fined £800 after admitting assaulting McElvoy, after she ended their relationship.

-In 1997, while on a tour of New Zealand, allegations emerged that he left a toilet cubicle of a restaurant trailing the scent of cannabis but he was exonerated with the incident being a publicity stunt.
+In 1997, while on a tour of New Zealand, allegations were made that he left a toilet cubicle of a restaurant trailing the scent of cannabis but he was exonerated after it emerged the incident was a publicity stunt.

 Tufnell was the president of a cricket charity – The Change Foundation (formerly Cricket for Change) up to 2022.
 He is an ambassador of UK children's charity The Children's Trust for children with brain injury and neurodisability.

 Tufnell is a fan of Arsenal Football Club.